yiwairenwu/CardPlayer-Privacy-Policy/index.md

-## Welcome to Shift Calendar Privacy Policy
+## Welcome to Card Player Privacy Policy

-Huamei Xi built the Shift Calendar app as a Free app.
-This SERVICE is provided by Huamei Xi at no cost and is intended for use as is.
+zhenguo Meng built the Card Player app as a Free app.
+This SERVICE is provided by zhenguo Meng at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.